philyoosays/CRM-Basic/README.md

 ## App Components

-### Login Page/Authentication
-Straight-up, this is where a sales-person would login.

 ### Landing Page - People Search View (PostMVP - Fundraiser Overview)
 The MVP for my app will send authenticated users to the People Search page but post MVP will send people to the fundraiser overview page.